 One of the things I liked in the book More Than Two was the idea that, in polyamory, couples rarely have to “break up.”
 Rather, they can “transition” their relationship into something new.

 Our monogamous culture tells us couples who’ve lost that lovin’ feelin’ (which EVERY couple loses eventually) should either “work hard” to get it back, or make a clean, hard break from each other.
 That’s it.
 Those are our only two options, according to the traditional monogamist worldview.

-Although there are exceptions to the rule, couples who are mature enough to remain friendly with their ex’s, the standard protocol is to hate, forget about, or at least distance yourself emotionally from your old romantic relationships.
+Although there are exceptions to the rule (ex-couples mature enough to remain friendly with each other) the standard protocol is to hate or forget about your old romantic relationships.

-As a teen, I was taught it was supposed to be an extremely awkward experience to run into an ex-boyfriend unexpectedly… or if I expected I might bump into him somewhere, I was supposed to dress up as “hot” as I could to make him want me back and then tell him he couldn’t have me – to hurt him, to get revenge.
+As a teen, I learned running into an ex-boyfriend was supposed to be an extremely awkward experience.
+If I expected I might bump into him somewhere, I was supposed to dress up as “hot” as I could to make him want me back and then tell him he couldn’t have me — to get revenge.

 To me, polyamory is one way to end this sick cycle.
 In polyamory, because I am “allowed” to love more than one person at a time, I don’t have to pretend to hate, or feel nothing for, someone I love, just so I am “allowed” to love someone new.

 In polyamory, I can be honest about the parts of a relationship that aren’t working without having to toss the parts that do work out with the bathwater.
 When a relationship is no longer fulfilling the functions it once did, I can “transition” it into a new type of relationship.
 I can say to that person – “I still love you, but it’s a different kind of love now” or “I still want you to be part of my life, but in a different capacity.”